nicotroia/react-native-floating-action-menu/README.md

 # react-native-floating-action-menu

-100% JS.
+100% javascript for react-native.
 No dependencies.
 Inspired by material-design's Floating Action Button.
 Please customize to your needs and enjoy.
 PRs are welcome!

 ## Installation